-Yes, each Penfold customer pays a single fee of either 0.75% (for BlackRock’s funds), or 0.88% (for HSBC’s Shariah compliant fund) per year based on the average value of their pension that year.
+Yes, each Penfold customer pays a single fee of either 0.75% (for BlackRock’s funds), or 0.88% (for HSBC’s Sharia-compliant fund) per year based on the average value of their pension that year.

 We know it can be hard to remember past employers’ pension providers, so all we ask is that you give us as much information as you have.
 If this doesn’t prove to be enough to go on, we’ll get in touch and work through the details together.

-Tax relief is the money the government gives you as a reward for paying into a pension, and can be beneficial for both individuals and limited companies to receive.
+Tax relief is the money the government gives you as a reward for paying into your pension. and can be beneficial for both individuals and limited companies to receive.

 You can indeed – all you need to do when setting up your Penfold account on behalf of your company is enter the company’s bank details, rather than your own personal details, and add the company number.

 Some workplace providers charge high fees for making extra contributions beyond the minimum required under auto-enrolment legislation.
 If you want to pay more than the minimum, you should check the fees to understand if it might be better to pay into a separate, private pension, like Penfold.

 If you have old pension pots from old jobs, but your employer is no longer paying into them, Penfold is absolutely for you.
 You can have a Penfold pension and still keep these old pension pots, or you can ask us to combine them into one place.

-Our friendly customer service team is available to speak to on online chat every weekday from 9am to 6pm.
+Our friendly customer service team is available online via Live Chat every weekday from 9am to 6pm.

 With pensions, as with all investments, your capital is at risk and the value of your pension with Penfold may go up as well as down.
 You may get back less than you put in.